Cellular Senescence Program

 - Understanding and interfering with the pathways that drive aging

-This research will help the program gain better understanding of the basic biology of aging and identify the molecules and pathways that drive cellular senescence and aging.
-This may then ultimately lead to new ways to modulate these senescent cells, thus delaying or reverting diseases and disabilities associated with aging in people.
+Research in these focus areas will help the program gain better understanding of the basic biology of aging and identify the molecules and pathways that drive cellular senescence and aging.

 Several laboratories within the Cellular Senescence Program engage in aging-related research that focuses on the role of senescent cells in aging-related diseases and disorders.